aws-samples/busy-engineers-document-bucket/instructions/docs/add-the-encryption-sdk.md

     self._write_object(encrypted_data, item)
 ```

-#### What Just Happened
+#### What Happened?

-The application will now encrypt data client-side with the AWS Encryption SDK and KMS before storing it.
+The application will use the AWS Encryption SDK to encrypt your data client-side under a CMK before storing it by:

-Now, before storing data in the Document Bucket, it uses the AWS Encryption SDK to:
+1. Requesting a new data key using your Keyring or Master Key Provider

-1. Request a new data key using your keyring or Master Key Provider
+1. Encrypting your data with the returned data key
-1. Encrypt that data for you
+1. Returning your encrypted data in the AWS Encryption SDK message format
-1. Return the encrypted data in the AWS Encryption SDK message format
+1. Extracting the ciphertext from the AWS Encryption SDK message
-1. Extract the ciphertext to pass to the AWS S3 SDK to store in S3
+1. Passing the ciphertext to the AWS S3 SDK for storage in S3

 ### Step 3: Add Decryption to `retrieve`

-Now that the application will encrypt data before storing it, it will need to decrypt the data before returning it to the caller.
-At least for the data to be useful, anyway.
+Now that the application encypts your data before storing it, it will need to decrypt your data before returning it to the caller (at least for the data to be useful, anyway).

 ```java tab="Java" hl_lines="5 7"
 // Edit ./src/main/java/sfw/example/esdkworkshop/Api.java